PataphysicalSociety/soupault.app/site/reference-manual.md

   # only on site/cats/*
   section = "cats"

+  # Implicit default
+  include_subsections = false

   widget = "insert_html"
   html = "<img src=\"/images/lolcat_cookie.gif\" />"
   selector = "#catpic"
 ```

+Note that by default the `section` option applies _only_ to the directory itself.
+That is, if you have `section = "poems"` in a widget,
+it will apply to `poems/georgia.html`, but not to `poems/soupault/georgia.html`.

+If you want a widget to apply to a directory and its subdirectories, add `include_subsections = true`.

 #### Excluding sections or pages